pptang/js-conf-2019/NOTE.md

 # JSConf 2019 - Re-Architecture Item Transaction Page and Sleep Well.

 ## Todo
+- [] Images to explain webview architecture
 - [] Big Text with animated background component (refer to Joshua's example).
 - [] Create dynamic illustration for four dimentional logic.
 - [] Create image of sample <--- ko if: condition > code
 - [] Create No image with big red cross
+- [] Put a Pie chart (Transactions cover shipping methods cover buyer & seller and both have progress states)
 - [] Get a screenshot for transaction page (with shipping progress inside)
+- [] Table for comparing display logic and business logic
+-
 ## Greeting
 Hello everyone, my name is Paipo.